I keep beehives in backyards throughout Polk and Dallas counties. I pull and process each frame of honey myself, then pour it as space and time allow.

 - filtered one time with a coarse filter, so you may find pollen grains in your honey.

 - possibly going to crystallize.
 Honey never spoils, so don’t throw it in the garbage if it hardens!
-Set it in a pot of hot water.
-(This article has details.)
+Set it in a very warm water bath.

 - from Dallas or Polk county.
 I believe in bioregions and sustainability.
 I will tend hives up to one hour away, so if you would like to play foster parent and keep a hive on your land while I tend to it, use my contact form and maybe we could work together.